ndiayesamba1996/restyled.io/Adding-a-Restyler.md

 Support for `--` is not strictly required, but is strongly recommended.
 If the tool does not support this (and you don't add support for it via a wrapper script), your restyler may fail on repositories with file-names that begin with `-`.

-Wait for this Pull Request to be accepted, and for me to push a built image to our Docker Hub before proceeding.

 ## "Installing" in `restyler`

 **TL;DR**: open a Pull Request in [`restyled-io/restyler`](https://github.com/restyled-io/restyler) configuring your Restyler in `allRestylers`, adjusting `defaultConfig` (if desired), and adding a test-case.